VMBlakelock/bouquetblooms/README.md

 -  Interact with the site.
 -  Enjoy the site.
 -  Find the site easy to register to and purchase services.
--  Contribute to the site to create a vast selection of interesting data.

 The website owner would like the website design to:
-- be clean and crisp with visuals that use the ......
+- be clean and crisp with visuals that are minimal and of soft colours.
 - have professional images that creates an instant attraction to the site.
 - have whitespace to create flow.
 - be easy to navigate.